Early Help Service

 Children and young people under the age of 18 who are looking after someone in their family who is ill or disabled, is considered a Young Carer.
 The family member being cared for could be a parent, a brother or sister or a grandparent.

 Caring responsibilities can look different for everyone.
 Some young people might be doing lots of cleaning, shopping and cooking as their family member is unable to do so independently.
 Some young people might be translating and interpreting for their family member.
 Some young people might be staying at home a lot to be there for their family member to help them get washed or dressed.
+Some young carers may be looking after siblings and providing emotional support.

 Looking after someone can be hard work and stressful as it can make it difficult to keep up with things at school, find time to have fun and see your friends, or just find time to relax.